✓ Plan and book your perfect crossing – simple, fast, and reliable

 What’s the smartest upgrade for value?

-Day crossings: a discounted day cabin is often the biggest comfort win for families; otherwise lounge access can be the ‘quiet win’.
+Day crossings: a discounted day cabin is often the biggest comfort win for families; otherwise lounge access can be a calmer option on busy sailings.
 Overnight: spend on the cabin category you’ll actually feel.
-For families, pre-booking meals can remove stress.
+For families, pre-booking meals can remove a lot of stress.

 Travelling with a dog: pet cabin or kennels?